dabeaz-course/practical-python/Notes/03_Program_organization/05_Main_module.md

 In the file `report.py` add a `main()` function that accepts a list of command line options and produces the same output as before.
-You should be able to run it interatively like this:
+You should be able to run it interactively like this:

 ```python
 >>> import report